catherineluse/docs-format-conversion/docs-after/docs-before/installation/resources/feature-flags/enable-not-default-storage-drivers.md

 ---
 title: Allow Unsupported Storage Drivers
 weight: 1
-aliases:
-  - /rancher/v2.0-v2.4/en/installation/options/feature-flags/enable-not-default-storage-drivers/
 ---

 This feature allows you to use types for storage providers and provisioners that are not enabled by default.

-To enable or disable this feature, refer to the instructions on [the main page about enabling experimental features.]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/options/feature-flags/)
+To enable or disable this feature, refer to the instructions on [the main page about enabling experimental features.]({{<baseurl>}}/rancher/v2.6/en/installation/resources/feature-flags/)

 Environment Variable Key | Default Value | Description
 ---|---|---